slipsoft/slipdb/README.md

 ### API

-The API documentation can be find [here](https://slipsoft.github.io/slipdb/).
+The API documentation can be found [here](https://slipsoft.github.io/slipdb/).

 ## Built With